Richard5P/LatAm-Lingo/README.md

 User goals are:
 - Get an overview of school.
+- Evaluate the authenticity of the site.
 - Explore the various programs.
+- Evaluate the potential benefits from the education.
 - Register their interest.
 - Enroll in a class.

- fills these needs by:
+LatAm Lingo fills these needs by:
+- Providing a comprehensive desciption of the methodology, formats and options available.
-- Opening with a dramatic image and introducing the photographer immediately.
+- Opening with a reasuring image of native teachers and banner followed by a page detailing program qualifications.
-- The map and gallery are highlighted on the main page to lead users to the images wherevgier they click.
-- Highlighting the Contact page in the header and footer.
-- Providing social media links to follow the photographer.
-- 500px link allows a user to license photos.
-- Providing an interactive map with an info-box that displays country info from an API
-- Showing beautiful images related to each country when clicked.
-- Utilising [EmailJS](https://www.emailjs.com/) to maintain the contact page and the newsletter.
+- Providing a detailed description of each program.
+- Gallery of pictures of places, events and cultures facilitated by education.
+- Registration page.
+- Program selection options on Registration page.

 ### Business Goals
 LatAm Lingo's business goals extend beyond the professional desire for a profitable business.
 It includes their societal goal of education and awareness about their native heritage.
 Founded by a group of indigenous and mestizaje friends who met at university and shared the same dismay about how little their classmates (and society in general) knew about the LatAm indigenous population their primary objective is too keep their cultures alive and gain greater understanding.
 This has been made easier with the sposorship and support of both government and NGO heritage organisations.